nelhage/blog.nelhage.com/_posts/2008-08-22-using-wpa_supplicant-on-debianubuntu.markdown

 ---
-I've been using `wpa_supplicant` to manage wifi on my Ubuntu laptop for a while, and have found that it's pretty close to what I want for managing wireless &mdash; closer than anything else I've found, at least.
+I've been using `wpa_supplicant` to manage wifi on my Ubuntu laptop for a while, and have found that it's pretty close to what I want for managing wireless — closer than anything else I've found, at least.
 I figured I should document my setup and experiences.

 Some Background